 Here's are the five things I believe you should get right in camera every time (and why!)

 1) The Light

-The first thing you need to do is look to see where the light is coming from and how it is lighting your subject.
-If your subject doesn't look good to the naked eye, then they are not going to look good in the picture either!
-Make sure there are no unflattering shadows, and that eyes have plenty of light in them - two things that you cannot really alter in processing (at least not without making your subject look like an alien.
-Trust me.
-Been there, done that)
+Now, if your subject doesn't look good to the naked eye, then they are not going to look good in the picture either!
+You need to make sure there are no unflattering shadows, and that the eyes have plenty of light in them.

 2) No Distractions